payamazadi/payamswebsite/content/posts/2021-05-25---Are Code Tests a Good Idea for you.md

 category: "Management"
 tags:
   - "Management"
-description: "Some pros and cons about code tests and whether they may be a good fit for your team\""
+description: "Some pros and cons about code tests and whether they may be a good fit for your team"
 socialImage: "/media/42-line-bible.jpg"
 ---